 - Central air conditioners: designed to cool an entire home or multiple areas at once

-Each type has its own variations aimed at an apartment dweller or homeowner’s particular budget and needs.
+Each type of air conditioner has its own variations aimed at an apartment dweller or homeowner’s particular budget and needs.

-To help you decide which system is right for you, we explain the features, key details, things to consider, average prices and operating costs, advantages and benefits, and potential downsides of each air conditioner type.
+To help you decide which system is right for you, we explain the features, key details, things to consider, average prices and operating costs, advantages and benefits, and potential downsides of each ac type.

 Window-mounted air conditioners are used to cool single rooms.
 They are installed in an open window with the cool air return system on the inside and the hot air exhaust turned outside.

-Before purchasing a window unit, check for an ENERGY STAR®-rating.
+TIP!
+Before purchasing a window unit, check for an ENERGY STAR® rating.

 These models use approximately 10% less energy than comparable units and include digital thermostats, multiple cooling speeds, programmable timers, and other features that enable better control over operation and energy use (source).